strongtek/4G-modem/README.md

-This is the document for SIM7600G-H 4G-modem board.
+This is the document for SIM7600G-H LTE(4G) modem board.

 # Introduction